Climate Refugees

 Climate Refugees is a 2010 American documentary film, directed and produced by Michael P. Nash.
 The documentary attempts to cover the human impact of climate change by considering those who could most be affected by it.

 Content

-With contributions from several politicians, scientists, and environmental activists, including Senator John Kerry, House Speaker Newt Gingrich, Vice President Al Gore, and Nobel Prize winner Wangari Maathai, the film documents the human plight of climate change with a focus on the intersection of over population, lack of resources and climatic change.
-Filmmaker Michael Nash and producing partner Justin Hogan traveled to 48 countries in search of the human face of climate change.
+With contributions from several politicians, scientists, and environmental activists, including Senator John Kerry, House Speaker Newt Gingrich, Vice President Al Gore, and Nobel Prize winner Wangari Maathai, the film documents the human plight of climate change with a focus on the intersection of over population and climatic change.
+Filmmaker Michael P. Nash and producing partner Justin Hogan traveled to 48 countries to document people affected by climate change and to present climate migration through personal stories as well as political and scientific commentary.

-The film attempts to illuminate the national security implications of countries running out of food and water due to vast droughts and climatic shifts.
+The film also connects climate-related displacement to larger political concerns, especially food shortages, water scarcity, drought, population growth, and national security.
+It argues that climate change is not only an environmental issue, but also a human and political issue because it can force people to leave their homes when land, food, and water become harder to access.
+Scholarly discussions of climate change documentaries have also noted that films such as Climate Refugees try to make global warming visible by focusing on human stories rather than only scientific data.